endpointservices/mps3/README.md

 ```
 ### Authorization

 There is no authorization.
 Do one thing and do it well.
 Every use-case needs different authorization.
 A malicious user could sabotage the manifest file if they have unrestricted write permissions to the manifest file, but not all use-cases have malicious users.
+There are a few options:-

 - Share access key only to trusted personal.
 - If using S3 and IAM, issue STS tokens that grant access to a subpath of a bucket per user/team
 - For public use, use a third-party auth solution and a authenticating proxy.
-Verify manifest changes are valid during passthrough
+Verify manifest changes are valid during passthrough, there is an example of an proxy configuration [here](mps3-proxy.endpointservices.workers.dev/) that hides credentials from the browser using a CloudFlare worker.

 ### Advanced Usage